Battle of Manado: Airborne drop

-A wave of the 1st Yokosuka Force paras dropping over Langoan Airfield.
+A wave of the 1st Yokosuka Force paratroopers dropping over Langoan Airfield.

 On the night of 10–11 January, the Kakas Command Post was alerted by Tomohon, compelling van den Berg to send motorcycle messengers to place his troops on high alert.
 When Tomohon informed him again at 05:00 of the Japanese landing in Manado and Kema, a brigade from the reserve KV section at Kakas moved to Papakelan to close the roads leading to Tondano.

 Concurrently, at 06:30 A.M. on 11 January, 28 Mitsubishi G3M left Davao for Manado, carrying the 1st Drop Group with them.
-While the flight approached northern Celebes, a group of Mitsubishi F1M "Pete" that was covering the naval invasion force mistakenly attacked them, shooting down a G3M and killing all 12 paras aboard.
+While the flight approached northern Celebes, a group of Mitsubishi F1M "Pete" that was covering the naval invasion force mistakenly attacked them, shooting down a G3M and killing all 12 paratroopers aboard.
 To prevent further friendly fire incident, Mitsubishi Zero fighters from the carrier Zuiho escorted the flight until it reached the drop zone.
 In due course, the 1st Group began dropping over Langoan at 09:52 and completed the drop by 10:20.
 Van den Berg immediately ordered the rest of the reserve KV section to take position west of Kakas to defend against another possible landing.
 He wanted to call in the reserve KV section in Langoan as well, but Schillmöller had already used them.

-Robbemond's troops, though lacking in anti-aircraft guns, used their Vickers and Madsen machine guns to open fire into the paras and repel the oncoming assault.
-Several paras were dropped close to Dutch pillboxes, and they had to destroy them with pistols and hand grenades, while giving time for the rest of the group to gather weapons from the cargo container.
+Robbemond's troops, though lacking in anti-aircraft guns, used their Vickers and Madsen machine guns to open fire into the paratroopers and repel the oncoming assault.
+Several paratroopers were dropped close to Dutch pillboxes, and they had to destroy them with pistols and hand grenades, while giving time for the rest of the group to gather weapons from the cargo container.

 Upon retrieving their weapons, Horiuchi focused the attack against Robbemond's troops on the northern side of the airfield.
-By 10:50, the paras had enveloped the northern side, capturing the overvalwagen with it.
+By 10:50, the paratroopers had enveloped the northern side, capturing the overvalwagen with it.
 Schillmöller then put in the reserve KV Company section in Kakas into the battle.
 The Company was ordered to advance to Toelian and reinforce Van den Berg's troops at the airfield.
 However the order was not carried out, as the unit disappeared with no further notification.
 Van den Berg then ordered the two overvalwagens on reserve under ter Voert to attack the airfield.
 Entering the vicinity of Langoan under heavy fire, one overvalwagen had its engine shot off.
 Its gunners, Pvt.
 Tauran and Pvt.
-Toemoedi kept firing their machine guns to provide cover for rest of the crew, before retreating in the face of the advancing paras.
+Toemoedi kept firing their machine guns to provide cover for rest of the crew, before retreating in the face of the advancing paratroopers.
 The second one, under Sgt.
 Bojoh, entered the airfield and took part in the battle before eventually withdrawing.

-1st Yokosuka Force paras dropping over Langoan Airfield.
+1st Yokosuka Force paratroopers dropping over Langoan Airfield.